 Kumagai Professor of Architectural Technology, GSD

-Martin's research, related publications, and teaching focus on innovative material systems, structural design, and robotic fabrication, with recent projects developing structural applications of architectural ceramics and advancing multi-material 3D printing technology.
+Martin's research, related publications, and teaching focus on innovative material systems, structural design, and robotic fabrication.
+Recent projects have developed structural applications for architectural ceramics and have advanced multi-material 3D printing technology.
 Martin's research broadly looks at material and fabrication technology as a catalyst of innovation for design practice.
-In 2010, he founded the GSD’s Design Robotics Group, which he recently merged it into the Material Processes and Systems (MaP+S) Group, a collaboration of faculty, research associates, and students that pursues sponsored and other research projects.
-He is also affiliate faculty at the Wyss Center for Biologically Inspired Engineering.
+In 2010, he founded the GSD’s Design Robotics Group, which merged it into the Material Processes and Systems (MaP+S) Group.